Local produce and market cuisine: our Montréal restaurant picks

 Talented, humble, understated

 Simon Mathys (Manitoba, Racines) has chosen the residential and family-oriented neighbourhood of La Petite-Patrie as the setting for his kitchen and his incredible talent.
-Le Mastard has everything going for it: its location, far from the city's trendy spots; its opening hours, weekdays only, for the well-being of the chef and his team; its simple, contemporary décor; and, above all, its minimalist menu that is culinary poetry on your plate.
-This 5-course experience is a spectacular showcase of local and seasonal products, at very reasonable prices.
-This neighbourhood restaurant adored by regulars landed its first Michelin start in 2025, a testament to the chef’s and his team’s sincere and sophisticated approach.
+Mastard is one-of-a-kind in every aspect: its location, far from the city's trendy spots; its opening hours, weekdays only, for the well-being of the chef and his team; its simple, contemporary décor; and, above all, its minimalist menu, which is culinary poetry on your plate.
+This five-course experience is a spectacular showcase of local and seasonal products, at very reasonable prices.
+This neighbourhood restaurant, adored by regulars for its outstanding menu, is no stranger to international acclaim either.
+In 2026, Mastard held onto its Michelin star rating, a testament to the chef’s and his team’s sincere and sophisticated approach.

 Website